samueltthomas/phx_app/README.md

 # PhxApp

-My Experiments with Phoenix Framework
+My Experiments with the latest version of Phoenix, the MVC Framework written in Elixir

 To start your Phoenix server: